MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 >
 > <img src="Illustrations/PCB_3D_visualisation_KiCad.png" width="500" >
 >
-> All KICAD files are into the folder "Projet2022_grindal_mariez_pcb".
+> All KiCad files are into the folder "Projet2022_grindal_mariez_pcb".

 #### PCB printing
 > Then, PCB was printed with different processes :